How to Get Equipment Back from a Terminated Employee

 While not always ideal, many companies find the deduction of wages to be an easier solution.
 You’ll likely need to purchase new equipment to replace unreturned equipment, but at least you won’t have to take a financial hit by going this route.

-However, before deducting employee pay, you need to be sure that it’s allowed under local law.
 Some states allow employers to use this method if equipment isn’t returned on time.
 But not all do.

 You can find more labor law information regarding final pay deduction from all 50 states, along with contact information, in this resource.
-There, you can learn more about an unpaid wage for violating company equipment return from a variety of positions, such as:
+There, you can learn more about an unpaid wage for violating company device return from a variety of positions, such as:

 • Customer service